Distinguished Professor of Chemistry and of Biochemistry & Molecular Biology

 Beginning with his graduate work, through his post-doc, and into his independent career, Phil has focused on obtaining molecular insights into the myriad roles of RNA in biology through mechanistic approaches.
 The Bevilacqua lab has diverse interests in RNA that include ribozyme mechanism, pathways for RNA folding in vivo, RNA structure in living organisms, and roles for RNA on early Earth.
 His lab has introduced new approaches to study RNA, often in a collaborative fashion, including pKa measurements by diverse means; use of conformationally restricted nucleotides to probe RNA structure and function; probing of RNA folding across an entire transcriptome in vivo; and compartmentalizing and studying RNA function.
 The lab uses computational chemistry approaches in all aspects of its research including Statistical Thermodynamics, Bioinformatics and Cheminformatics, and Molecular Dynamics and QM/MM.
-New insights from these studies including demonstrations of active roles for nucleobases in RNA catalysis (‘nucleobase catalysis’), identification of functions for in vivo RNA structure in RNA processing events, and elucidation of RNA determinants for innate immune responses (PAMPs) at the primary, secondary, and tertiary RNA structural levels.
+New insights from these studies include demonstrations of active roles for nucleobases in RNA catalysis (‘nucleobase catalysis’), identification of functions for in vivo RNA structure in RNA processing events, and elucidation of RNA determinants for innate immune responses (PAMPs) at the primary, secondary, and tertiary RNA structural levels.
 Phil and his wife Joanne live in State College, PA, where Jo teaches high school chemistry.
 They have three girls – – Sarah, Erin, and Chloe.
 Phil enjoys spending time outdoors fly fishing the limestone streams and biking the rolling hills of central PA.